 Characterised by partners that are able to make joint decisions about their children, these partners keep any conflict separate from their interactions with their children.
 This parental relationship is designed to minimise adverse emotional effects on children while allowing them to have their own individual relationship with each parent.

 Many couples will float between combative and business partner characterisations.
 Additionally, one parent may be attempting to be cooperative whilst the other is combative.
 If you find yourself in a situation where the other person is not working with you around the children, try to not let this impact on your children.

 What parents can do to minimise the impact on their kids

-- Avoid arguing in front of your children
+- Avoid arguing in front of them

 - Continue to communicate with the other parent about your child’s needs and interests

 - Avoid asking your children to give messages to the other parent